Video appears to show Texas teacher tossing student into the wall

-ROUND ROCK, Texas (KXAN) – A Round Rock administrator is no longer working at a school for special education students after a surveillance video showed him grabbing a 14-year-old student, and then tossing him into a room where the student hit his head on the wall.
+ROUND ROCK, Texas (KXAN) – An administrator is no longer working at a school for special education students in Round Rock, Texas, after a surveillance video appeared to showed him grabbing a 14-year-old student and then tossing him into a room where the student hit his head on the wall.

 Since May, the Texas Education Agency said it has been investigating the administrator for misconduct, although the agency said it could not share the nature of the investigation.

-The Round Rock Independent School District said its investigation into the incident is complete, but said the outcome is a confidential personnel matter.
+The Round Rock Independent School District said its investigation is complete, but said the outcome is a confidential personnel matter.

 District officials said the administrator is still employed and working on administrative projects at the central office but is no longer assigned to the campus where the incident happened.